patrickbwarren/transam-triton/EMULATOR.md

 0F5C  C3 3D 03  JMP     033D    ; print 'END' and return to function prompt
 ```
 To accompany this is a short subroutine with two entry points.
 The entry point at
-`0F5F` sets the 8255 control word to `98` so that the 8255 port A direction is
+`0F5F` sets the 8255 control word to `0x98` so that the 8255 port A direction is
 IN; and the entry point at `0F63` (called from `0F36`) should have the control word set
-to `99` so that the 8255 port A direction is OUT.
+to `0x99` so that the 8255 port A direction is OUT.
 In both cases bits 2 and 3 of
-the lower half of port C are also set appropriate to a read or write cycle.
+the lower half of port C are set appropriate to a read or write cycle.
 ```
 0F5F  3E 98     MVI     A,98    ; 8255 control word will be set to 0x98
 0F61  06 04     MVI     B,04    ; bits 2 and 3 of port C will be 0 and 1 respectively